Guide To Ella Sri Lanka With Kids

-Where to go, what to see and do and where to stay in Ella Sri Lanka
+What to see and do and where to stay in Ella Sri Lanka (child friendly)

 How to get to Ella Sri Lanka

 There are a few options for getting to Ella, depending on where you start your journey.

 Wherever you are in Sri Lanka, taxis will be available to bring you.
 The roads to Ella wind through the hills and up mountains so if you get motion sickness load up on essential oils, bracelets, pills, whatever works.
 The drive is beautiful as you get closer to Ella and you will be able to take in the mountain forests and emerald tea plantations from the windows.
 We got a taxi from Udawalewe national park, where we did our first Sri Lanka safari, and it cost us 8000 LKR (£40) for the almost-three-hour drive in a seven-seater van, to give you a rough guide of how much to pay.